Buko pie: Origin

 The buko pie is said to have originated from the province of Laguna in the Philippines.
-The creators of this Filipino pastry were the Pahud sisters who were locals of the Municipality of Los Baños, Laguna.
-Soledad Pahud returned to her family in the Philippines after finishing her Ph.D in the U.S. while being a manager in a famous clothing company in San Francisco for 13years.
+The creators of this Filipino pastry were the Pahud sisters, who were locals of Los Baños, Laguna.
+Soledad Pahud returned to her family in the Philippines after finishing her Ph.D. in the U.S. while being a manager in a famous clothing company in San Francisco for 13 years.
 While she was working abroad, she learned to make apple pies.
 In the process of starting up a bakeshop business, Pahud tried to recreate the American dessert with the help of her sisters.
-As apples were not native to the Philippines, Pahud along with her family improvised and replaced the ingredient with "buko" or young coconuts.
-Using "buko" as the ingredient for the pie filling was recommended by one of the sisters named Apolonia because of the resource's abundance locally.
+As apples were not native to the Philippines, Pahud along with her family improvised and replaced the ingredient with buko, young coconuts.
+Using buko as the ingredient for the pie filling was recommended by one of her sisters, Apolonia, because of its abundance locally.
 The Pahud sisters' bakeshop business grew into what is now Orient Buko Pie Bakeshop, their own bakery specializing in buko pies.
 The sisters also created their own variations of the buko pie which include apple buko pie, pineapple pie, and tropical pie.